Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 | `CPSR`        |10000                     | 8           | Current Program Status Register |

 **Important Notes**:
-- If possible, `R12` and `R11` should only be used as temporary register, as the assembler will sometimes create additional machine instructions that overwrite those two registers in order to load immediates.
+- If possible, `R12` and `R11` should only be used as temporary registers, as the assembler will sometimes create additional machine instructions that overwrite those two registers to load immediate values.
 - The CPSR contains contains 8 bits:
   |Bit    |7      |6      |5      |4      |3            |2                |1                |0             |
   |-------|-------|-------|-------|-------|-------------|-----------------|-----------------|--------------|